coder-alpha/DesiTelly.bundle/README.md

 Important Notes
 ==============
-- Currently only Dailymotion, Flash/Playwire, PlayU, Letwatch/Vidshare & VMG host is supported well.
+- Currently only Dailymotion, Flash/Playwire, PlayU, Letwatch/Vidshare, VidWatch, WatchVideo & VMG host is supported well.
 - More hosts can be enabled using USS (read below under Preferences/Options setting).
 [UnSupportedServices.bundle](https://github.com/Twoure/UnSupportedServices.bundle) must be installed and updated to dev branch to use Openload host when available for video links
 - Movie support for DesiRulez is included but YMMV (installing USS is highly recommended)
 - This plugin builds from my older version located [here] (https://github.com/coder-alpha/DesiTV.bundle)